 - Set the Group Type field to sip. - Set the IMS Enabled field to n.
-This specifies Communication Manager will serve as an Evolution Server for Session Manager. - Set the Transport Method to the recommended default value of tls (Transport Layer Security).
-Set the Near-end Listen Port and Far-end Listen Port to a valid unused port instead of the default well-known port value.
+This specifies the Communication Manager will serve as an Evolution Server for Session Manager. - Set the Transport Method to the recommended default value of tls (Transport Layer Security). - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port instead of the default well-known port value.
 (For TLS, the well-known port value is 5061).
 This is necessary so the SM can distinguish this trunk from the trunk used for other enterprise SIP traffic.
 For ease of troubleshooting, the compliance test was conducted with the Transport Method set to tcp and the Near-end Listen Port and Far-end Listen Port set to 5070.
-(For TCP, the well-known port value is 5060). - Set the Peer Detection Enabled field to n. - Set the Peer Server to Others.
-When the Peer Server is detected or set to SM, Communication Manager precedes a + sign to the From, Contact and P-Asserted Identity headers.
-The addition of the + sign impacted interoperability with PAETEC. - Set the Near-end Node Name to procr.
-This node name maps to the IP address of Communication Manager as defined in Section 5.3. - Set the Far-end Node Name to SM.
-This node name maps to the IP address of Session Manager as defined in Section 5.3. - Set the Far-end Network Region to the IP network region defined for the service provider in Section 5.5. - Set the Far-end Domain to the domain of the enterprise.
+(For TCP, the well-known port value is 5060). - Set the Peer Detection Enabled field to y.
+The Peer-Server field will initially be set to Others and cannot be changed via administration.
+Later, the Peer-Server field will automatically change to SM once Communication Manager detects its peer as a Session Manager. - Set the Near-end Node Name to procr.
+This node name maps to the IP address of the Communication Manager as defined in Section 5.3. - Set the Far-end Node Name to SM.
+This node name maps to the IP address of Session Manager as defined in Section 5.3. - Set the Far-end Network Region to the IP network region defined for the service provider in Section 5.5.

-- Set Direct IP-IP Audio Connections to y.
-This field will enable media shuffling on the SIP trunk. - Set the DTMF over IP field to rtp-payload.
+- Set the Far-end Domain to the domain of the enterprise. - Set Direct IP-IP Audio Connections to y.
+This field will enable media shuffling on the SIP trunk. - Set Initial IP-IP Direct Media? to n. - Set the DTMF over IP field to rtp-payload.
 This value enables Communication Manager to send DTMF transmissions using RFC 2833. - Default values may be used for all other fields.

-'''

-add signaling-group 1

-1 of

-Page

-SIGNALING GROUP

-Group Number: 1

-Group Type: sip

-IMS Enabled? n

-Transport Method: tcp

-SIP Enabled LSP? n

-Q-SIP? n

-IP Video? n

-Enforce SIPS URI for SRTP? y

-Peer Detection Enabled? n Peer Server: Others

-Near-end Node Name: procr

-Far-end Node Name: SM

-Far-end Listen Port: 5070

-Near-end Listen Port: 5070

-Far-end Network Region: 2

-Far-end Domain: avayalab.com

-Bypass If IP Threshold Exceeded? n

-Incoming Dialog Loopbacks: eliminate

-RFC 3389 Comfort Noise? n

-DTMF over IP: rtp-payload

-Session Establishment Timer(min): 3

-Direct IP-IP Audio Connections? y

-IP Audio Hairpinning? y

-Enable Layer 3 Test? y

-Alternate Route Timer(sec): 6

-Enable Layer 3 Test? n

-Initial IP-IP Direct Media? n

-H.323 Station Outgoing Direct Media? n

-Alternate Route Timer(sec): 6

-'''
+add signaling-group 1 Page 1 of 1 SIGNALING GROUP Group Number: 1 Group Type: sip IMS Enabled? n Transport Method: tcp Q-SIP? n SIP Enabled LSP? n IP Video? n Enforce SIPS URI for SRTP? y Peer Detection Enabled? y Peer Server: SM Near-end Node Name: procr Far-end Node Name: SM Near-end Listen Port: 5070 Far-end Listen Port: 5070 Far-end Network Region: 10 Far-end Domain: avayalab.com Bypass If IP Threshold Exceeded? n Incoming Dialog Loopbacks: eliminate RFC 3389 Comfort Noise? n DTMF over IP: rtp-payload Session Establishment Timer(min): 3 Enable Layer 3 Test? v Direct IP-IP Audio Connections? y IP Audio Hairpinning? n Enable Layer 3 Test? y Initial IP-IP Direct Media? n H.323 Station Outgoing Direct Media? n Alternate Route Timer(sec): 6